gitpan/MARC-Errorchecks/README.txt

 =head1 NAME

-MARC::Errorchecks
+MARC::Errorchecks -- Collection of MARC 21/AACR2 error checks

 =head1 DESCRIPTION

-Module for storing MARC error-checking subroutines, based on MARC21, AACR2, and LCRIs.
+Module for storing MARC error checking subroutines, based on MARC21, AACR2, and LCRIs.
 These are used to find errors not easily checked by the MARC::Lint and MARC::Lintadditions modules,